ev3dev/ev3dev.github.io/downloads.md

 from the official Debian repositories.
 Source code for these packages can be found at [packages.debian.org](https://packages.debian.org).

-The software the was developed by ev3dev.org is hosted on the [ev3dev GitHub](https://github.com/ev3dev) site.
+The software that was developed by ev3dev.org is hosted on the [ev3dev GitHub](https://github.com/ev3dev) site.
 Direct links to some of the more interesting repositories are listed below.